RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ```
 This will give you the ability to run your program on a real Universal robot (UR3, UR5, UR10).

 **Beaware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
-Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.**
+Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.
+Don't forget to delete the old one.**

 # Installing the ROS-assignment-2 package
 This package contains the UR3, Gripper and working environment descriptions for planning and executing multi-joint movements with MoveIt!.: